 - Disfigurement/disability – If a rideshare accident victim is left with visible scarring, a permanent disability, or their life was altered in a manner that they cannot attend to pre-accident activities, they may have a claim for either.

 - Emotional distress/pain and suffering – Depending on the severity and type of rideshare accident, an accident victim may be able to recover these “non-economic” damages.

 - Punitive damages – If the behavior of a rideshare driver can be shown to be especially egregious or reckless, such as cases involving driving under the influence, a judge may award punitive damages to punish the driver, dissuade them from continuing such behavior in the future, and making an example of their behavior to others.

 - Wrongful death – The Illinois Wrongful Death Act allows the next of kin of a deceased rideshare accident victim to be compensated for such things as pain and suffering of the decedent prior to their death, medical expenses, funeral and burial expenses, loss of consortium, and loss of financial support.

 Preparing for a Rideshare Accident Case

 Rideshare cases are unique in that when a passenger accepts a ride from a rideshare driver, they automatically accept the terms and conditions for that rideshare company.
 Both Uber and Lyft have similar terms that state many legal claims brought against them shall be held in arbitration or small claims court.

 However, depending on the severity and seriousness of a rideshare accident, a trial against Uber or Lyft could be possible.
-The lawyers at Agruss Law Firm, LLC thoroughly prepare for each case as if they could go to trial, which consistently results in larger settlements.
+The lawyers at Mike Agruss Law thoroughly prepare for each case as if they could go to trial, which consistently results in larger settlements.